whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

     <...>
 ```

-The numbers `00:02.0` is an address of the device on the bus.
+The numbers `00:02.0` are an address of the device on the bus.
 With this address, we can inspect and modify the properties of the device, as Linux provides numerous [sysfs][] hooks for that purpose.
 One of them is an ability to read and write [PCI configuration space][]: a memory block of 256 bytes used to configure a PCI devide.
 First 64 of them have predefined meaning; other ones can be freely used by device vendor.

 Let's check what changes in the device configuration when we alter backlight level with an SMM-based driver (note that it would be perfectly possible with a closed-source driver or even on Windows: all you need is a tool to scrap the configuration space):